How Long Does Ringworm Last?

 Ringworm can also develop on the hands; in this case, it may appear much like athlete's foot (thick, scaly skin, sometimes with open sores).

-If you have a fungal skin infection in 2 places - such as jock itch and athlete's foot at the same time - then you must treat them both at the same time.
+If you have a fungal skin infection in two places, such as jock itch and athlete's foot at the same time, then you must treat them both simultaneously.
 This is because fungal skin infections can spread from one part of your body to another.

-The good news is there are a number of things you can do to treat ringworm, and bring relief from the uncomfortable symptoms it causes.
-Here, we'll help you understand how long a ringworm infection lasts (both with and without treatment), and how to reduce the chances of getting it again.
+The good news is that there are several steps you can take to treat ringworm and alleviate the uncomfortable symptoms it causes.
+Here, we'll help you understand how long a ringworm infection lasts (both with and without treatment) and how to reduce the chances of getting it again.
 Read on to find out more.

 Does Ringworm Go Away On Its Own?